Szxro/Country-tracker/README.md

 # Country Rest :memo:
-In this project you can search for a country and find some info of it like name, capital, alphaCode, area ,flag and some traductions of their name.
+In this project you can search for a country using an api and find some info of it like name, capital, alphaCode, area ,flag and some traductions of their name.

 # Preview :eyes: